Cheryl BryantLearn More

-In her spare time, she horse rides and has just completed her first cowboy dressage competition!
+In her spare time, she horse rides and actively competes in cowboy dressage and mountain trail competitions.
 She lives in Melbourne with her husband and two adult sons.

 Cath Quinlan has been designing and teaching for more than 10 years.
 Her talents lie in digitising, free-motion quilting, machine embroidery and education.

 She has co-authored two internationally distributed machine embroidery books, published many projects in Australian craft magazines and digitised and sold numerous embroidery designs and patterns.